gitter-badger/cecil/README.md

 1. A developer who has direct access to your AWS account (and they should!  see the [backstory](docs/backstory.md)) spins up one or more EC2 instances
 1. This information propagates **across AWS account boundaries** into the Cecil process.
 It starts out in the Acme.co AWS account, then gets pushed to the Cecil SQS queue which is running in the dedicated AWS account for Cecil.
 1. Cecil emails the developer via the Mailgun API and informs them of the new instance and the lease that has been opened against it.
 At this point, the developer can terminate the instance directly by clicking through a link in the email.
-1. A few days later, depending on the lease settings you have configured Cecil with, it will send the developer another email informing them that unless action is taken, their instance will be terminated in 24 hours.
+1. On Wednesday it will send the developer another email informing them that unless action is taken, their instance will be terminated in 24 hours.
-1. The developer clicks a link in the email and renews the lease.
+1. On Thursday the developer clicks a link in the email and renews the lease.
-1. Again, a few days later, Cecil informs the developer they need to renew their lease or their instance will be terminated.
+1. On Saturday Cecil informs the developer they need to renew their lease or their instance will be terminated.
-1. This time, the developer takes no action and Cecil terminates the instance and informs the developer.
+1. On Sunday, since the developer has taken no action, Cecil terminates the instance and informs the developer.

 # Features

 * Minimize forgotten EC2 instances by forcing users to refresh leases on resources still in use
 * Configurable lease expiration times, number of renewals allowed, maximum number of leases per user
 * Optionally require users to add owner tags to their EC2 instances
+* Supports cross-account usage via STS role assumption.
 * 100% Open Source (Apache2)

 # Getting started: Installation and setup